-Kline also manages the production and promotion of major Meese Center products such as the Overcriminalization booklet, USA vs YOU, the Voter Integrity booklet, Does Your Vote Count? and a recent civil asset forfeiture report, Arresting Your Property.
+Kline also manages production and promotion of major Meese Center products such as the overcriminalization booklet “USA vs YOU,” the voter integrity booklet “Does Your Vote Count?” and a report on civil asset forfeiture called “Arresting Your Property.”

-She joined Heritage in September 2007 as a program coordinator, working directly for former U.S. Attorney General Edwin Meese, then the Chairman of the Center for Legal and Judicial Studies.
+She joined Heritage in September 2007 as a program coordinator, working directly for former U.S. Attorney General Edwin Meese, then chairman of the Center for Legal and Judicial Studies.
 She later was promoted to assistant director for legal programs and, in March 2016, associate director.

 Follow her on Twitter @JekkaKline